Run commands easily with kwt part 2: defining menus, actions, and params with YAML

 value: CAD,GBP

-The template can be multi-line.
-As long as the rendered can be executed as a bash or Windows BAT script, it should work (cmd.go will actually write the content to a file then call shell to execute it).
-I tried going crazy and wrote long Python scripts, it generally works, unless you need to use "
+Templates can be multi-line.
+As long as the rendered content can be executed as a bash or Windows BAT script, it should work.
+The cmd.go file actually writes the content to a file then calls the shell to execute it.
+You can write complex Python scripts, but be cautious with using "

 Menus